 In the 1980s, almost everyone I knew collected baseball cards, at least briefly.
 When we think of the 1980s today, baseball cards aren’t what comes to mind but they probably deserve to be up there with video games, Rubik’s cubes, G.I.
 Joe, and Star Wars.
-With so many of us buying and preserving cards during that decade, there aren’t a lot of super-valuable cards from the 1980s.
+With so many of us buying and preserving cards during that decade’s baseball card bubble, there aren’t a lot of super-valuable cards from the 1980s.
 But that doesn’t mean all 1980s baseball cards are worthless.
 So let’s take a look at the most valuable baseball cards of the 1980s.

 The rule of thumb: Rookies rule